piousannie/Fraud-Detection/README.md

 The simulator for transaction data has been released as part of the practical handbook on Machine Learning for Credit Card Fraud Detection - https://fraud-detection-handbook.github.io/fraud-detection-handbook/Chapter_3_GettingStarted/SimulatedDataset.html.
 ## Resampling the data
-In credit card fraud detection, the number of fraudulent transactions is often much smaller than the number of non-fraudulent transactions.
+n credit card fraud detection, the number of fraudulent transactions is often much smaller than the number of non-fraudulent transactions.
 This means that if a model is trained on an imbalanced dataset, it may have a bias towards the majority class (i.e., non-fraudulent transactions), and may not be able to accurately detect fraudulent transactions.

 Resampling can help to address this issue by balancing the number of samples in each class.
 There are two main approaches to resampling: oversampling and undersampling.